cheese1/medusawiki/Medusa-installation-CentOS.md

     sudo service medusa start
     ```

-All done, verify that Medusa is accessible at gui address, eg: http://your_ip:8081
+All done, verify that Medusa is accessible at: http://your_ip:8081